 I work as a Systems Architect for a large IT company in downtown Toronto, Canada.
 My primary focus is on Infrastructure Architecture, IT Strategy, DevOps, Professional Services and Software as a Service (SaaS).

-I have completed a Master’s Degree focused on Web Sciences and Big Data with honours from the University of Liverpool in England and hold several well-known IT certifications, such as TOGAF, Microsoft Certified IT Professional (MCITP) or Microsoft Certified Solution Associate (MCSA).
-I am certified for various methodologies and/or technologies such as ITIL, Project Management or Agile Development & Methodology.
+I have completed a Master’s Degree focused on Web Sciences and Big Data with honours from the University of Liverpool in England and hold several well-known IT certifications, such as TOGAF, Microsoft Certified IT Professional (MCITP) or Microsoft Certified Solution Associate (MCSA); and I am also certified for various methodologies and/or technologies such as ITIL, Project Management or Agile Development & Methodology.
 More on LinkedIn.

-My daily routine consists of being an infrastructure and software architect, software developer, infrastructure administrator, DBA, app deployment manager, installer, patcher, fixer, debugger, estimator and pretty much everything in between.
+My daily routine consists primarily of being a systems architect, but often those lines get blurry in my line of work and I often find myself working as a software designer/developer, infrastructure administrator, DBA, app deployment manager, installer, patcher, fixer, debugger, estimator and pretty much everything in between.

 In my spare time, I love to learn about complex architectural issues, but also engage in coding and work on various interesting projects.

 Some of my more recent spare time projects are:

 - UsenetArchives.com – This is one of my more recent 2020-21 projects, serving as an attempt to restore the Usenet text archives into web searchable form.
 The site was featured in the Vice magazine and it is currently one of the most extensive archives of Usenet newsgroups on the Internet, archiving hundreds of millions of Usenet posts from early internet days (1984 until now).
 Free-of-charge access is possible via the web interface, without a requirement for a third-party Newsreader